 In 2006, Wright and the Lions earned a bid into the NCAA's South Regional.
 It was the first appearance by North Alabama in the NCAA Tournament since 1996.

-Under Wright's tutelage, a quartet of North Alabama players were elected to the All-Gulf South Conference (GSC) first-team including Kenny Johnson, who earned the league's Player of the Year award in 2009.
+Under Wright's guidance, a quartet of North Alabama players were elected to the All-Gulf South Conference (GSC) first-team.
+That list includes Kenny Johnson, who earned the league's Player of the Year award in 2009.

-In addition to four first-team honorees, five Lions were named to the All-Gulf South second-team and three earned Academic All-Gulf South recognition under Wright's leadership.
+In addition to four first-team honorees, five Lions were named to the All-Gulf South second-team and three earned Academic All-Gulf South recognition thanks in part to Wright's leadership.

 Before becoming a full-time member of the Lions’ staff in 2006, Wright spent a pair of seasons as a graduate assistant (2003-05) for Champagne while earning a Master's degree in health promotions and human performance.